 This clinic came to fill a specific niche in Bendigo.
 Providing episode specific care for those patients who, for multiple reasons, were or could not be registered with established general practices.

-When the Bendigo Regional Clinical School was established in 2001 it took over management of the clinic.
+When the Bendigo Regional Clinical School was established in 2001 it took over management of the centre.
 In 2007, the changing face of medical education and GP practice meant that without broad-based support, the future of the clinic was in doubt.

 A consortium made up of Bendigo Health, Bendigo Community Health Services, Monash University, La Trobe University, Central Victorian General Practice Network, Beyond Medical Education and the City of Greater Bendigo was formed and went on to secure $8.4million of combined Australian Government GP Super Clinic and Victorian State Government funding.